top of page

 Colgate-Palmolive: Will the stock make you smile?

-Through its 207 years of existing Colgate-Palmolive has survived several recessions, depressions, market crashes, wars and whatever else that have happened since 1806.
-Yet, the company is still alive and well, and is the global market leader in selling toothpaste.
-Not many companies have a history like Colgate-Palmolive, which means it could be a safe place to invest if we are facing economic headwinds.
-In this analysis I will investigate if now is the time to buy Colgate-Palmolive.
+Throughout its 218 years of existence, Colgate-Palmolive has weathered several recessions, depressions, market crashes, wars, and other significant events since its establishment in 1806.
+Despite this, the company is thriving and remains the global market leader in toothpaste sales.
+Not many companies have a history like Colgate-Palmolive, which suggests that it could be a secure investment option during economic headwinds.
+In this analysis, I will investigate whether now is the right time to purchase Colgate-Palmolive.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.